voxel51/fiftyone/docs/source/teams/dataset_versioning.rst

 ----------------

-To avoid exceeding the maximum total snapshot and maximum snapshots per-dataset limitation, you can archive snapshots to a
+To avoid exceeding the maximum total snapshot and maximum snapshots per-dataset limitations with more precision than the :ref:`automatic archival process <dataset-versioning-snapshot-automatic-archival>`, users with Can Manage permissions can manually archive a snapshot to a configured cold storage location.

 .. note::